Current Members

 I love to read and write poetry, listen to music, and occasionally play sports.”

-Myrine Barreiro-Arevalo, 3rd Year PhD
+Myrine Barreiro-Arevalo, 4th Year PhD

-“I’m Myrine Barreiro-Arevalo, a 3rd year PhD candidate at UTRGV in the Mathematics and Statistics with Interdisciplinary Applications degree program.
+“I’m Myrine Barreiro-Arevalo, a 4th year PhD candidate at UTRGV in the Mathematics and Statistics with Interdisciplinary Applications degree program.
 I completed my undergraduate degree in Biology with a minor in Statistics at UTRGV, as well as my Masters in Applied Statistics and Data Science where my thesis focused on machine learning modeling for disease state predictions.

 Member since Fall 2023.

-Mauricio Berazaluce, 1st Year PhD
+Mauricio Berazaluce, 2nd Year PhD

-“My name is Mauricio Berazaluce Lopez, and I am a first-year PhD student in the Materials Science & Engineering program at UTRGV.
+“My name is Mauricio Berazaluce Lopez, and I am a second-year PhD student in the Materials Science & Engineering program at UTRGV.
 I began this journey after earning a bachelor’s degree in Chemistry with a minor in Geology, also from UTRGV.

 Before starting my PhD, my research focused on characterizing minerals synthesized under prebiotic conditions using an anaerobic glovebox.
 Through this work, I gained experience with various analytical instruments, including Nuclear Magnetic Resonance (NMR), Fourier Transform Infrared Spectroscopy (FTIR), and Scanning Electron Microscopy (SEM).
 Currently, my research centers on implementing nanotechnology to support upcoming manned NASA missions to the Moon.